Decision Gate Threat Model

 - Configure allowlists for

-env,json, andhttpproviders; avoid unrestricted file access. - Restrict
+env,json,http, andrestproviders; avoid unrestricted file access. - For typed providers, protect

 schemas_register,schemas_get,schemas_list,precheck, andscenarios_listto trusted callers (tool allowlists + tenant authz + registry ACLs).
 Restrict provider discovery tools with tool allowlists andprovider_discoveryallow/deny lists. - Configure schema registry ACL rules and signing metadata requirements where provenance matters; protect the registry store.